 we authorize the Tender Committee to verify the information and documents attached to this Tender;

-we understand that the Tender Committee may cancel the Tender Procedure at any time, that Tender Committee is not bound to accept any Proposal that it may receive and that Tender Committee invites the Tenderers to submit their Proposals for the Project without incurring any liability to Tenderers, in accordance with the Tender Documents.
+we understand that the Tender Committee may cancel the Tender Procedure at any time, that Tender Committee is not bound to accept any Proposal that it may receive and that Tender Committee invites the Investors to submit their Proposals for the Project without incurring any liability to Investors, in accordance with the Tender Documents.
 We agree and understand that the Tender is subject to the provisions of the Tender Documents.
 In no case shall we have any claim or right of whatsoever nature if the Project is not awarded to us.

-Date of Declaration: Tenderer or Lead Member of the Consortium:
+Date of Declaration: Investor or Lead Member of the Consortium:

 Signature: